|

 Federal Housing Administration (FHA) or to a private

+mortgage insurance (MI) company.
 Mortgage Life Insurance - A

 type of term life insurance sometimes bought by